 A student’s degree may be revoked.
 In such a case, a permanent notation to that effect is made on the student’s permanent academic record.

-A suspension is an involuntary dismissal from the university for a specified period of time, which may include the current semester and such additional semesters as deemed appropriate by the hearing panel.
-(Exclusion from campus will be considered in cases resulting in a suspension.)
+A suspension is an involuntary dismissal from the university for a specified period of time, which may include the current semester and such additional semesters as deemed appropriate by the hearing panel/conduct officer.

 As suspension constitutes an involuntary withdrawal from the university, a permanent notation to that effect is made on the student’s permanent academic record.